 |

-Description: Payne’s Farm and New Hope Church were the
+Summary: Payne’s Farm and New Hope Church were the first

 and strike the right flank of the Confederate army south of the Rapidan River.
 Maj.
 Gen. Jubal A. Early in command of